javi-cortes/youtube_playlist_maker/README.md

 ## About The Project
 `youtube_list_maker` is a simple script that creates a youtube playlist from crawling a website.

-In this particular case, is a website that contains retro music but could be extrapolated to anyone.
+In this particular case, is a website that contains retro music but could be extrapolated to any other.

 <!-- GETTING STARTED -->
 ## Getting Started